thoughtbot/write-yourself-a-roguelike/book/generating_a_character/role_call.md

 end
 ```

-In this function we check to see if we need to randomly select an item.
+In this method we check to see if we need to randomly select an item.
 If we do we don't want to render the screen, so it simply sets the option and returns.
 Otherwise we'll render the screen.
 The implementation for `random?` and `random_item` look like this:

 ```ruby
 def random?